Last Updated: May 1, 2024

 Introduction to Sandhoff Disease

 Sandhoff disease is an autosomal recessive disorder that is a member of a family of disorders identified as the GM2 gangliosidoses.
-The GM2 gangliosidotic diseases are severe psycho-motor developmental disorders caused by the inability to properly degrade membrane associated gangliosides of the GM2 family (see the Sphingolipids page).
+The GM2 gangliosidotic diseases are severe psycho-motor developmental disorders caused by the inability to properly degrade membrane associated gangliosides of the GM2 family.
 Because neural cell membranes are enriched in GM2 gangliosides, the inability to degrade this class of sphingolipid results in neural cell death.
-In addition to Sandhoff disease the family includes Tay-Sachs disease and the GM2 activator deficiencies.
+In addition to Sandhoff disease the family includes Tay-Sachs disease and GM2 activator deficiency.

 Hexosaminidases